 Eight credits of Advanced Technical Electives for Data Science.
 A list of the courses that meet this requirement are available here.

-A 4 credit capstone data science course must be taken, typically during the senior year.
+A capstone data science course of at leat 3 credits must be taken, typically during the senior year.
 A list of regular courses meeting the capstone requirement is available here.
 Another way to meet the capstone experience requirement is to take an independent study (EECS 499 or Stat 489).
 The latter option will normally involve research in a core aspect of data science or research in a domain area making use of data science methods, possibly as part of an honors degree.
 The independent study may also document an internship experience that involved substantial activities relating to data science.
 Any path to meeting the capstone requirement other than pre-approved regular courses must be pre-approved by a Data Science advisor.
 The course grade for an independent study must be based on a final project report documenting the activities undertaken, and the report must be provided to the DS program office.

 Students can declare Data Science by visiting the Data Science program office in 311 West Hall.
 In order to declare the major, students should have already completed EECS 183 and Math 215 with grades of C or higher.

 Students must complete the linear algebra prerequisite requirement, but can do this after declaring.

 Students interested in pursuing an honors degree in Data Science should discuss the requirements with an advisor as early as possible.
 The primary requirement for the honors program is to complete an original research project under faculty supervision, and produce a written report of the findings.
 Specific requirements are: